-Net cash provided by operating activities decreased \$35.5 million during 2016, driven by a \$50.0 million decrease in cash related to lower overall collections from customers.
-Collections from customers decreased primarily because of lower commodity prices and warmer weather during the 2016 heating season.
-The average per-unit cost of natural gas sold decreased 13.5% in 2016.
+Net cash provided by operating activities increased \$3.5 million during 2017, compared with 2016, driven by a \$17.4 million increase in cash related to higher overall collections from customers.
+Collections from customers increased primarily because of higher commodity prices.
+The average per-unit cost of natural gas sold increased 20.7% during 2017, compared with 2016.

-This decrease in net cash provided by operating activities was partially offset by a \$15.3 million increase in cash resulting from lower payments for natural gas, due to lower commodity prices and warmer weather during the 2016 heating season.
+This increase in net cash provided by operating activities was partially offset by a \$13.2 million decrease in cash resulting from higher payments for natural gas in 2017, primarily due to higher commodity prices.